 The food and nutrition major offers two options for preparation to be a Registered Dietitian as well as the flexibility to prepare for entrance into medical school.
-The first option is the coordinated program in dietetics which is accredited by The American Dietetics Association.
+The first option is the coordinated program in dietetics which is accredited by Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 This option combines the theory presented in class with experience in health care settings under the supervision of faculty and other health professionals.
 Students are eligible to take the national examination to become Registered Dietitians immediately upon graduation.
-Students apply for admission to the coordinated program in the second semester of the sophomore year.
+Students apply for admission to the coordinated program in the second semester of the junior year.
 Admission decisions are based on grades in relevant courses, score on the pretest, letters of reference, and interview.

 With an increased emphasis on health promotion and increased knowledge about the important role diet plays in treating various diseases, food and nutrition makes an excellent undergraduate major for students interested in attending medical school.
 Students interested in going to medical school should work with a faculty advisor to develop a program of study that will meet their needs.